Mar 21, 2025

-What is the Divorce Procedure If The Spouse Lives Outside of Texas
+What Is the Divorce Procedure if the Spouse Lives Outside of Texas?

 Location differences while trying to file for divorce can prove to be a challenge.
 At Turner-Monahan, we have been approached by spouses who file for divorce who have been separated for a long time, and most of the time, the other spouse is no longer living in the same state.
 And unfortunately, there are also occasions where the presumed respondent cannot be contacted nor located.

-In this situation, a question might arise on whether a divorce can still proceed despite the two parties being physically separated by states.
+In this situation, a question might arise on whether a divorce can proceed despite the two parties being physically separated by states.
 As a matter of fact, it can.

 Filing for Divorce When Your ex-spouse is out-of-state